Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 }

-The script starts by saving all the form elements and status into the respective variables using this DOM’s method: .getElementById(name).
+The script starts by saving all the form elements and statuses into the respective variables using this DOM’s method: .getElementById(name).

-Define a form object and set up an AJAX request with the new XMLHttpRequest() object, and open a POST connection to uploadHandling.php.
+Next, it defines a form object and sets up an AJAX request with the new XMLHttpRequest() object, and opens a POST connection to uploadHandling.php.
 The backend script will take care of further file processing.

-Going back to the current script, set up an .onload event listener for the xhr object, so it’ll notify the user on the HTML page about the uploading outcome.
+It then sets up an .onload event listener for the xhr object to notify the user on the HTML page about the outcome.
 Status 200 means that everything is OK.

-Here, you’re making a post request to uploadHandling.php.
-And yes, you must still process the file on the backend, to which the AJAX request submits the file for processing.
+We then make a POST request to uploadHandling.php.
+And yes, we must still process the file on the backend, to which the AJAX request submits the file for processing.

 Step 3.
 Setting up a server PHP script to accept data from the AJAX request

-Use this uploadHandling.php script as a server-side solution for this AJAX file uploader.
+Using the uploadHandling.php script as a server-side solution for this AJAX file uploader, add the following code.

 $currentDir = getcwd();